 Chinese money plants have become exceptionally popular houseplants in recent years.
 Many people keep them around because they’re said to bring good fortune.

 Whether you believe in the idea of good luck or not, it’s nice to have an aesthetically appealing plant like this in your home.
-Chinese money plants have pretty round leaves that stand out among many other houseplants.
+These plants have pretty round leaves that stand out among many other common houseplants.

 It’s actually pretty normal for these plants to have their leaves pointed down.
 Since the leaves naturally curve downwards, it’s hard to tell if the plant is experiencing drooping sometimes.

-If you think that your plant looks as if it is drooping more than normal, then it’s good to pay attention.
-Read on to learn some of the reasons why Chinese money plants will droop so that you can determine what to do.
+If you think that your plant looks as if it is drooping more than normal, it’s good to pay attention.
+Read on to learn some of the reasons why this happens so that you can determine the appropriate steps to take.

 1 – Not Getting Enough Water